 Stay tuned for more details on Jack's upcoming book and other related developments.
-In the meantime, the team at Trendicators and Engage2Excel are honored to offer our readers the following preview of Jack's work on What Employees Want Most From Their Managers.
+In the meantime, the team at Trendicators and Engage2Excel are honored to offer our readers the following preview of Jack's work along with his latest research on the perceptions of managers.

-Jack Wiley, Ph.D., Chief Scientific Officer, Engage2Excel
+Dr. Jack Wiley Chief Scientific Officer, Engage2Excel Group

-Jack Wiley, Ph.D., is an author, consultant, researcher and university professor.
+Dr. Wiley is an award-winning organizational psychologist, researcher, author and leadership consultant.
 For more than three decades, he has focused on two big research questions: What do employees want most?
 What organizational factors best promote employee engagement, performance confidence and business success?